Transfer Student Admissions

 Transfer Admissions Appeal Process

-Students that do not meet the 2.0 Cumulative GPA do have the opportunity to appeal their denied admissions decision.
-Students will be asked to submit an appeal and only completed appeal packets will be considered.
-Please note that for an appeal to have merit, it must bring to light new academic and personal information, as well as information pertaining to extenuating circumstances, that had not been present in the original application information that clearly shows the student to be better prepared for success at the University level.
+Students that do not meet the 2.0 Cumulative GPA have the opportunity to appeal their denied admissions decision.
+Students will be asked to submit an appeal where only completed appeal packets will be considered.
+Please note that for an appeal to have merit, it must bring to light new academic and personal information, as well as information pertaining to extenuating circumstances, that had not been present in the original application that clearly shows the student to be better prepared for success at the university level.